bbauska/UofM-AdvStyling/README.md

 So, thank you for coming along with us, and I hope you enjoyed the class.

-### The Evolution of the Airbnb front-end development {#the-evolution-of-the-airbnb-front-end-development .unnumbered}
+### The Evolution of the Airbnb front-end development

 This is an interesting article on the evolution of the Airbnb website.